williamswalsh/actuator_project/README.md

 - `curl http://localhost:9001/actuator/info` - Get general info about the application(contact details of developer).
 - `curl http://localhost:9001/actuator/health` - Get the health of the app and of the app dependants. \
  Can get very details information on all dependents(Mongo, Cassandra, Config Server, Eureka, Hystrix, JDBC, JMS, etc.) \
- Can also set flag to show more details in response - _--management.endpoint.health.show-details--_ flag \
+ Can also set flag to show more details in response - **management.endpoint.health.show-details** flag \
  Response State can be:
   - UP
   - DOWN